bekk/bekk-arrangement-svc/README.md

 - It is not currently used by an active event.
 - The event that has it has ended (`endDate` in the past).
 - The event that has it is cancelled.

+## EventType and IsPubliclyAvailable

+When the new bekk.no was launched, a desire to show our events on that site was expressed.
+Which events that should be shown to the public should follow some constraints:

+- No social events
+- No hidden events
+- Both external and internal events
+-- Need to be able to hide faglige, internal events

+To satisfy these constraints, `EventType` (`Faglig` og `Sosialt`) and `IsPubliclyAvailable` (`boolean`) was added.